 - A great article on how to read aeronautical sectional charts.
 Essential reding for those who are new to sectionals!

-- Drone Pilot Ground School – by Sarah Nilsson, JD, PhD, MAS
+- Remote Pilot Ground School – by Sarah Nilsson, JD, PhD, MAS

 - This is a 9-part study guide, including both the full Part 107 regulation sections, the weight they are given in the test and the sample questions that go along with the regulation section.
 It is long, but is, by far, one of the most useful test prep study guide that we have found.